5 Ways for Moms to Relax Over Christmas

 You’re not a catering service.
 Others are capable, and likely want to help.
 Delegate food and responsibilities.

 #5.
 You can’t please everyone all the time.

 Some people just won’t commit.
 There is typically someone you can count on to be late, not make plans until the last minute, or bring something different than he or she said they’d bring.

 Make your plans regardless.
 Set dates and times for holiday plans, and follow through with them.

 No matter how hard you try to conjure up plans that will work for everyone, inevitably someone will have a conflict.

 The back and forth of trying to make things work for so many people is exhausting.
-You don’t want to be the one swip-swapping plans around constantly, and other family members may be looking to you to set the standard.
+You’ll find it impossible to relax over Christmas if you are always changing plans.
+Don’t want to be the one swip-swapping plans around constantly.
+Other family members may be looking to you to set the standard.

 Is it really as easy as those five steps to avoid mom stress during the holidays?
 Actually, ya… it really can be.
 The trouble arises because each of those 5 things requires self-discipline, which is where we all struggle.
 Womp!
 Womp!
 Womp!

 All 5 areas require a wee-bit-o-planning.
 Or perhaps a lot of planning.
 Plan to keep your child on track the same during October-December as you would the rest of the year (click here for child behavior help.)
-Plan your days, weeks and months so that you can do the things you really want to do!
+Plan your days, weeks, and months so that you can do the things you really want to do!
 And lastly, plan how much money you are going to spend, and DON’T plan to do all the work or try to please everyone!
-CLICK HERE TO READ ANOTHER POST LIKE THIS ONE.